The Landlord's Tale

 It is hard to get a word out of Perkin, but today I suspect that the dropped pan was more to do with nerves than Special Brew.
 Tonight he has a date, an event as rare as snowdrops in July, and I am rooting for this guy.
 He could be, as my wife keeps telling me, a real keeper.

 I want him to be happy.
 As I see it, there are those who are made for romance and those who are not.
 All I ask is that on this one day in the calendar year, put aside your cynicism and that old love-hate rhythm of your days and let us happy people be happy.
-Yes, we’re lucky but just like everyone else, somewhere down the line we’ll pay the price for it.
+Yes, we’re lucky, but somewhere down the line we’ll pay the price for it, just like everyone else.

 If it makes you feel better.